saltyorg/docs/docs/sandbox/apps/kcptun_client.md

-# kcptun client
+# KCPtun client

 ## What is it?

-[APPNAME](https://github.com/xtaci/kcptun){: target=_blank rel="noopener noreferrer" } is a Stable & Secure Tunnel based on KCP with N:M multiplexing and FEC.
+[KCPtun](https://github.com/xtaci/kcptun){: target=_blank rel="noopener noreferrer" } is a Stable & Secure Tunnel based on KCP with N:M multiplexing and FEC.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|